Eduardo-Collado/AllProyects/README.md

 # AllProyects
-In this repository, have been i upload all projects that i made.
+In this repository, i upload all projects that i made.